bieli/time-series-data-packer-rs/README.md

   - `TSPackStrategyType`
     - `TSPackSimilarValuesStrategy` - similar values based simple methodology (repeatition of the same values will be packed - default strategy)
     - `TSPackMeanStrategy(values_compression_percent: u8)` - mean value based simple methodoloty (for first iteration). `values_compression_percent` parameter value explanations: if we have in time series values i.e. 100, 100, 102, 98, 100, 99, to pack those sieries of values to 100, we need to set this parameter to `5`.
 Means, we have avg. from series and we try to find, if values are in -5 to 5 range based on avg. value as a reference on values data window.
+    - `TSPackXorStrategy`
+      - Packing: First value stored raw.
+Each subsequent value is XOR’d with the previous value’s bit pattern.
+The XOR result is stored as an f64 (lossless since we reinterpret bits).
+      - Unpacking: First value read raw.
+Each subsequent XOR is applied to reconstruct the original bits.
   - `TSPackAttributes`
     - `strategy_types: Vec<TSPackStrategyType>` - what method of compression we would like to use
     - `microseconds_time_window: u64` - time window to apply packing strategies in microseconds resolution (sometimes seconds means we have a 100k + similar measurements, so it's good to define more real limits for bare metal and sensor specific criteria for particular data domains)